amugisha7/lms2/src/next.md

 - Test that creation and editing of loan products is working.
-  - there is no relationship between loan products and loanfeesconfig.
-Fix this.
-- check validation at extend loan after maturity
-- Work on loan fees.
 - Disable deleting or revise it so that it doesn't affect other models.